col-1002/OSEP-Notes/Modules/README.md

 # OSEP Skill

+The following content is written based on the OSEP course syllabus.
+This knowledge is gleaned from the Internet (Blogs, Github, Pages and News).

+---

 ## Client-Side Attacks
 Module 3.
 Client Side Code Execution With Office
 Module 4.
 Client-Side code execution with Windows Scripts Host